bitfireAT/davx5-manual/accounts_collections.rst

 There are two ways to restrict synchronization to one direction (only server to Android):

 #.
 DAVx⁵ follows the WebDAV permissions from the server.
 If you don't have write permissions for a specific collection, it will be treated as read-only.
 #.
-If you have write permissions for a specific collection, you can force read-only mode ("one-way sync") for this collection using the action overflow.
+If you have write permissions for a specific collection, you can force read-only mode ("one-way sync") for this collection using the action overflow (⋮).
 You have to synchronize a collection before forced read-only takes effect. **This is a convenience feature (for instance, for home usage) and doesn't provide security.
 Any other CalDAV/CardDAV client could still modify the resources.
 If you need real security, restrict access on the server side with WebDAV ACL.**

 Regardless of why a collection is read-only, it will be shown as read-only (⛔) in the DAVx⁵ collection list.